| |

 |

-1986, then foundation of Peter
+and editor since 1986, then foundation of Peter

-Lehmann Publishing and Mail-Order Bookstore.
+Lehmann Publishing and Mail-order Bookstore.
 1989 co-founder

 of the Association for Protection against Psychiatric Violence

 (running the Runaway-House Berlin).
-In 1991, co-founder
+In 1991, co-founder of

 Network of (ex-) Users and Survivors of Psychiatry (ENUSP);

-from 1997-99, Chair of ENUSP; until 2010, board member.
+from 1997-1999, Chair of ENUSP; until 2010, board member.

 From 1997 to 2000, board member of joint WFMH-MHE (Mental

-Health Europe, independent European section of [and
+Health Europe, independent European section of [and combined

-INTAR
+of INTAR

 (International Network Toward Alternatives and Recovery).